 Most people with diabetes will need regular blood glucose tests as reducing the glucose levels is an important part of the treatment of diabetes.

 This is because if the blood sugar levels become too high, a range of serious complications, such as kidney disease or nerve damage, may occur.

 Blood glucose test kits may be available to use at home.
 These only require a small "pin prick" of blood for testing.

 People with type 2 diabetes usually don't need to check their sugar at home, it will be tested every three-to-six months at your GP surgery or hospital.
 The test shows the average blood sugar level over the past three months.

 Some types of blood glucose test require you not to eat anything for several hours before the test.
 Your GP or diabetes care team can tell you whether this is the case.

-If you have a viral or a bacterial infection, or you have developed an allergy, your immune system will produce specific antibodies in response to the infection or allergy.
+If you have a viral or a bacterial infection, such as HIV, or you have developed an allergy, your immune system will produce specific antibodies in response to the infection or allergy.

 The ELISA test takes a small blood sample and checks to see if it contains the associated antibody.

 A blood gases sample is taken from an artery, usually at the wrist.
-It's likely to be painful and the test will alway be carried out in hospital.
+It's likely to be painful and the test will always be carried out in hospital.